 People who are domiciled in the UK are charged IHT based on the assets they own in the UK and worldwide.
 Those who are not UK domiciled are only charged IHT on their UK assets.
 This includes all UK residential property, owned by non-domiciled individuals, held within offshore structures such as Trusts and companies.

 Domicile is a legal term.
 Your domicile is usually the country you regard as your permanent home.
 On birth, your domicile is taken from your father, although it can be shifted to another country if you have taken deliberate steps to settle elsewhere.
-From April 2017, if you have been resident in the UK for at least 15 of the past 20 tax years, you are treated as UK domiciled for IHT purposes ('deemed domicile').
+If you have been resident in the UK for at least 15 of the past 20 tax years, you are treated as UK domiciled for IHT purposes ('deemed domicile').

 This rule also applies to individuals who are born in the UK to parents domiciled in the UK, while they remain in the UK.